Skip to content

 Popularity isn’t always a sign of a smooth-functioning internet phone service.

-Take Google Voice for instance.
-It’s one of the most well-known options on the market, and yet users often report multiple issues per month.
+Take Google Voice, for instance.
+It’s one of the most well-known options on the market, yet users often report multiple issues every month.
 If you rely on the platform to manage all your business phone calls and text messages, Google Voice not working can reflect poorly on your brand.

-So what Google Voice issues do users face?
-And since Google doesn’t even offer customer support, how can you address them?
-We’ll help you troubleshoot nine common problems on the app, then explain how switching to a Google Voice alternative like OpenPhone can be a one-step remedy for all your GV woes.
+We’ll help you troubleshoot 11 common problems and then explain how switching to a Google Voice alternative like OpenPhone can be a one-step remedy for all your GV woes.

 Google Voice doesn’t have a flawless track record when it comes to VoIP calls — far from it.
 Just entering “Google Voice not working” on a Google search brings up a number of complaints, questions, and articles about known (and sometimes unresolved) problems.